rc-luo/rc-luo.github.io/_pages/about.md

 My research
 ======
 My research interests include but are not limited to:
-  - Distributed optimization,
+  - Mathematical optimization,
-  - Statistical learning,
+  - Convex analysis,
-  - Privacy-preserving machine learning.
+  - Statistics & stochastic processes.

 Featured publications